aharjula/stack-parser-generator-utils/README.md

 ## Current outputs

-Currently the generator outputs two different products:
+Currently the generator outputs three different products:

  1. The Rust version of the parser published as the crate called [`stack_maxima_parser`](https://crates.io/crates/stack_maxima_parser).
  2. The PHP version intended to be used inside STACK.

-In the future a JS/TS version is probably going to be added.
+ 3. The lite JS version intended to be used for Maxima to custom syntax rewriting in client side operations of STACK questions.

 ## License